jxcube/giftomatic/README.md

 Gift-O-Matic Android Client
 ===========================

 Gift-O-Matic (GOM) is a gift-suggestion engine in the cloud.
-GOM uses client-server architecture to perform its duty.
+GOM uses client-server architecture to deliver its service.
 This repo contains all the Android source codes for GOM's client application.
 This project uses Eclipse ADT as the IDE.

 READ THIS
 ---------